-We are responsible for proper conduct and integrity in all scholastic and clinical work.
-As students, we are obligated to develop our medical knowledge and skills to the best of our ability, realizing that the health and lives of the persons committed to our charge could depend on our competence.
-Due to the teamwork inherent in the medical profession, we will work together and utilize all available resources.
+Students are responsible for ethical conduct and integrity in all scholastic and clinical work.
+As future veterinary health care professionals, we students recognize that we are obligated to develop our medical knowledge and skills to the best of our ability, realizing that the health of the patient is dependent upon our competence.
+We will work together as a team to utilize all available resources.